We bumped GreenPan from our list of top rated non-toxic non-stick cookware. Now it’s back (with caveats). Here’s why.

 A 2019 class-action lawsuit (Saldivar vs. The Cookware Company (USA) LLC) brought many of the concerns about GreenPan into the courtroom.
 The lawsuit was brought by a consumer, Anna Saldivar, who claimed she was duped by GreenPan’s advertising to spend more money on a pan she was promised would be healthier and more environmentally friendly.

-The lawsuit breaks down GreenPan’s claims to show how the brand is overstating its advantages over other pans that promise less from a health and environmental perspective.
+The lawsuit breaks down GreenPan’s claims to show how the brand overstates the health and environmental advantages of its pans.

 In December, 2020, that lawsuit was dismissed.
 Specifically, the claims Saldivar made against GreenPan were dismissed with prejudice, meaning she can’t file the same lawsuit again.
 However, the case was also dismissed “without prejudice” in terms of the class action overall.
 This means any similar consumer could bring those claims and others against GreenPan again.

 We’ll likely never know why Saldivar and GreenPan settled the original lawsuit.
 Chances are that GreenPan paid Saldivar some kind of compensation.
-It is, however, possible, that GreenPan somehow convinced Saldivar that her case lacked merit, though this seems unlikely.
+It is possible, though, that GreenPan somehow convinced Saldivar that her case lacked merit, though this seems unlikely.

-What we do know is that the judge in this case didn’t get a chance to decide if the claims against GreenPan had merit.
+What we know for sure is that the judge in this case didn’t get a chance to decide if the claims against GreenPan had merit.

 Because of the settlement, GreenPan’s alleged misrepresentations and the plaintiff’s claims have not been adjudicated in a public forum.
-As such, the GreenPan situation is too murky for us to recommend this cookware, and we have stripped the brand of all its leaves.
+As such, the GreenPan situation is too murky for us to strongly recommend this cookware brand.

 Further, the claims against GreenPan tell us a lot.
 Let’s break down those claims to see whether GreenPan is guilty of greenwashing.